jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 )
 ```

-Tacking on 15 zeros at the end of the shaping filter makes the reshaping workout.The filter bank is applied to the input using a custom algorithm.
+Tacking on 15 zeros at the end of the shaping filter makes the reshaping workout.
+The filter bank is applied to the input using a custom algorithm.
 No upsampling required.

 ``` python
 iq_symbols_1 = np.concatenate((iq_symbols, np.zeros(16)))